sankalpjain63/sankalpjain63.github.io/_projects/Data Visualization.md

 ---

-# Homework - 10, Group - 5
+## Data Visualization
 #### Sankalp Jain

 ##### This assignment displays usage of Python+altair+vegalite to your github repository.
-##### In this assignment there are 2 visualizations.
-This assignment is NOT a continutaion of Homework 9.
-Visualization 1 is a generic one and for Visualization 2, we have added a dropdown as an interactivity so that the user can change the city according to their preference.
+##### In this Visualization 1 is a generic one and for Visualization 2, we have added a dropdown as an interactivity so that the user can change the city according to their preference.

 # Visualization 1
 ##### Using a line chart, visualize the average square footage of buildings constructed from 1800 to 2022